eriktuck/ei-dev/docs/data-management/neo4j-overview.md

 ## Installation & Set Up

 Download the latest [Neo4j Desktop](https://neo4j.com/download/) release for your operating system.
 Install as normal.
+Make sure you meet the minimum system requirements (esp. check that PowerShell is v5 or above).
 The following sections explain some of the key features of Neo4j and link to set up instructions.

+## Solutions

 #### Neo4j Desktop